11 Virtual Employee Engagement Ideas (No Group Games)

 Instead, schedule one-on-one check-in meetings between remote employees and their managers.
 During these check-in meetings, participants should discuss the employee’s current workload but also take time to connect and get to know each other.

 To keep remote workers connected with their peers, have them schedule monthly virtual coffee breaks with one another.
-This time should be set aside to get to know each other personally, not to discuss work.
+This time is to get to know each other personally, not to discuss work.
 When onboarding a new hire, they should have one-to-one video calls with all their immediate team members within the first two weeks.

 7. Introduce a virtual coaching or mentorship program